heenapy/Phone-Number-Details/README.md

 # Phone-Number-Details
-this will print the service provider name,Timezone and country name
+this will print the Service provider name,Timezone and Country name